mac-reid/lazydcc/README.md

 A bad irc bot to download stuff from xdcc bots.

-Built and tested with python 2.7.
+Built and tested with python 2.7 on Linux.
 Uses only builtin modules.
 Sometimes fails.

 Usage: